-Brookgreen Gardens is a nationally-recognized garden museum and zoo, and nearby Huntington State Park boasts pristine beaches and hiking trails.
+Brookgreen Gardens is a nationally-recognized sculpture garden museum and zoo, and nearby Huntington State Park boasts pristine beaches and hiking trails.
 Wacca Wache Marina is on a stunning stretch of the Waccamaw River and is a popular stop for boaters traveling up and down the river.
 The Marshwalk is a mile long boardwalk overlooking a salt marsh teeming with egrets, osprey and pelicans.

-When it comes to dining, Murrells Inlet lives up to its nickname, with 30 or more restaurants serving the seafood caught earlier in the day (although some eateries let diners catch their own dinners).
+When it comes to dining, Murrells Inlet lives up to its nickname, with 30 or more restaurants serving seafood caught earlier in the day (although some eateries let diners catch their own dinners).
 Shopping is not world class, but most of the basics are here.
 Many residents shop at Broadway at the Beach or Coastal Grand Mall in Myrtle Beach.

-Waccamaw Community Hospital, with 170 beds, is award-winning for patient safety excellence and patient experience excellence.
+Waccamaw Community Hospital, with 124 beds, is award-winning for patient safety excellence and patient experience excellence.
 It is accredited by the Joint Commission, and Medicare patients are accepted.
 Conway Medical Center is just 15 miles away and also accepts Medicare patients and is accredited by the Joint Commission.
 For military retirees, the nearest VA hospital is in Charleston, 75 miles away, but Myrtle Beach has a VA outpatient clinic.

 The Bureau of Aging Services in Georgetown County offers programs for older adults (age 60+), including medical transportation, home delivered meals and home care services (light housekeeping, personal assistance, etc.).
 Murrells Inlet does not have a senior center, but neighboring Pawleys Island (15 miles away) has a center with limited services.
 Georgetown (20 miles away) has three centers with transportation provided to and from them.